open-mmlab/mmagic/docs/en/user_guides/datasets/dataset_prepare.md

 # Dataset Preparation

 We supports multiple datasets of different tasks.
-You can follow the tutorials to prepare datasets.
+There are two ways to use datasets for training and testing models in MMEditing:

+1. Using downloaded datasets directly
+2. Preprocessing downloaded datasets before using them.

 ## Download datasets